This page is part of The Caller's Box, a contra dance database.

 Or it may be that you don't even need to refine your query: we've found that you can often get a sufficiently focused search using a multi-figure query with only one word per figure (assuming you use one of the "all of these lines" search options).
 Consider the example searches below.
 The first example:

-chain petronella cross trail swing
+cross trail

 is sufficient to narrow the results to a single dance. ("Joel's in the Kitchen") That's using "all of these lines, in the given order".
 But even using the more general "all of these lines, in any order", the result set is still only 6 dances, which is a manageable number to look through.